 Example Habit: ‘exercise X times per week’ or ‘decrease sugar consumption to <X grams per day’.

 As I design the habit, I will break the year down into four quarters and set goals for each one, increasing the difficulty as the year progresses.
 Because I want the changes in my lifestyle to stick, I will reserve the right to adjust the target during quarterly reviews as I view results in order to ensure the habit is always difficult but achievable.

 Exemplar – A person that exemplifies the values or principles of the theme or who is notable for their relation to it.
 As I think through the theme, this will be someone I might spend time reading the writings of or if available, spend time learning from directly.

 I will model habits from them, dissect their thinking and generally become inspired by their focus in the area.
-After spending time I will learning a bit more about their thinking I will put a few of their ideas into practice.
-If, for example, my theme were leadership, I might select an successful leader like George Washington or Martin Luther King Jr – I would then look for ways to implement a few of their successful behaviors.
+After spending time I will put a few of their ideas into practice.
+If, for example, my theme were leadership, I might select a successful leader like George Washington or Martin Luther King Jr – I would then look for ways to implement a few of their successful behaviors.